justingiles/SampleTVMLClient/README.md

 static let tvBootURL = "\(AppDelegate.tvBaseURL)/application.js"
 ```

 On run, your application should run as expected.
 If you receive a warning you may need to enable the app to connect to your compuer.
 Open `Info.plist` in your Xcode project and add `App Transport Security Settings` with a key of `Allow Arbitrary Loads` = `Yes`.
+Note that this should NOT be used in production code.

 ## Running the Linter
 ```